hkim42/GenePy/README.md

 ### GenePy GUI

 Run the test_gui.py to start off the GUI.
-Only single line of code is required to start as evident in the script.

 The main window will pop up with various widgets for user inputs.